Chart Color Schemes

 Recent residential development output has been above average within Guanaba - Springbrook when compared nationally

-All recent development has been detached houses, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+All recent development has been comprised of detached houses, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
 With around 191 people per dwelling approval, Guanaba - Springbrook shows characteristics of a low density area.
-According to the latest AreaSearch quarterly estimate, Guanaba - Springbrook is expected to grow by 494 residents through to 2041.
+According to the latest AreaSearch quarterly estimate, Guanaba - Springbrook is expected to grow by 484 residents through to 2041.
 Existing development levels seem aligned with future requirements, maintaining stable market conditions without significant price pressures.

 Frequently Asked Questions - Development